 this beautiful temple has been constructed.

-Paintings at Tabo are Tampera like those at Ajanta.
-They are facing a major hazard from the water seepage that is peeling off the painted layer from walls.
+The paintings are Tampera like those at Ajanta.
+They are facing a major hazard from the water seepage that is peeling off the painted layer from the walls.
 ASI is working on the site and I hope they rope in experts to conserve this heritage.

-Like Ajanta, the walls have stories of Buddha & Bodhisattvas and ceilings have geometric designs.
+Like Ajanta, the walls have stories of Buddha & Bodhisattvas, and the ceilings have geometric designs.

 Sketches of some unfinished paintings can be seen at places giving an insight into the process of painting or did the paintings lose color with time.